CarlosMartinez-USDA/chorus/E:\chorus/ReadMe.md.md

 **UPDATE REQUIRED**
 Agreement to include ROR id
 Some ORGs do not have both DOI and ROR ids
+A vali URI  and DOIs are often prefixed with  (e.g.., https://doi.org/).
+This text was hardcoded, and condtionally concatenated with DOIs. was in accurately ap

-ERROR:  DOIs are of  (e.g.., https://doi.org/)  was in accurately ap This first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.
+This first attempt to pair &lt;institution&&gt; with its respective &lt;institution_id&gt;'s resulted in error.

 The updated solution groups the institution with the institution_id.
 [Grouping](#grouping)